Try Semrush

 Write your post

-Now it’s time to show you how to write SUPER engaging content.
+Now it’s time to write your SUPER engaging blog content.

-Specifically, I’m going to share 6 strategies that can make your blog posts 10x better.
+Use these six strategies to make your blog posts 10x better.

 Starting with…